Lupus: Neuropsychiatric

 Neuropsychiatric syndromes can result when SLE affects the central or peripheral nervous system.
 The American College of Rheumatology defines 19 neuropsychiatric syndromes in systemic lupus erythematosus.
 The diagnosis of neuropsychiatric syndromes concurrent with SLE (now termed as NPSLE), is one of the most difficult challenges in medicine, because it can involve so many different patterns of symptoms, some of which may be mistaken for signs of infectious disease or stroke.

 A common neurological disorder people with SLE have is headache, although the existence of a specific lupus headache and the optimal approach to headache in SLE cases remains controversial.

 Other common neuropsychiatric manifestations of SLE include cognitive disorder, mood disorder, cerebrovascular disease, seizures, polyneuropathy, anxiety disorder, psychosis, depression, and in some extreme cases, personality disorders.
 Steroid psychosis can also occur as a result of treating the disease.
 It can rarely present with intracranial hypertension syndrome, characterized by an elevated intracranial pressure, papilledema, and headache with occasional abducens nerve paresis, absence of a space-occupying lesion or ventricular enlargement, and normal cerebrospinal fluid chemical and hematological constituents.

 More rare manifestations are acute confusional state, Guillain–Barré syndrome, aseptic meningitis, autonomic disorder, demyelinating syndrome, mononeuropathy (which might manifest as mononeuritis multiplex), movement disorder (more specifically, chorea), myasthenia gravis, myelopathy, cranial neuropathy and plexopathy.

 Neurological disorders contribute to a significant percentage of morbidity and mortality in people with lupus.
 As a result, the neural side of lupus is being studied in hopes of reducing morbidity and mortality rates.
 One aspect of this disease is severe damage to the epithelial cells of the blood–brain barrier.
 In certain regions, depression affects up to 60% of women with SLE.

 Eyes

-Eye involvement is seen in up to one-third of people.
+Up to one-third of patients report that their eyes are affected.
 The most common diseases are dry eye syndrome and secondary Sjögren's syndrome, but episcleritis, scleritis, retinopathy (more often affecting both eyes than one), ischemic optic neuropathy, retinal detachment, and secondary angle-closure glaucoma may occur.
 In addition, the medications used to treat SLE can cause eye disease: long-term glucocorticoid use can cause cataracts and secondary open-angle glaucoma, and long-term hydroxychloroquine treatment can cause vortex keratopathy and maculopathy.